CDCgov/prime-reportstream/frontend-react/docs/rs-handling-errors.md

 ## Set up a boundary

-To begin using the error boundary, you can wrap components in your jsx using the included `withNetworkCall` funciton:
+To begin using the error boundary, you can wrap components in your jsx using the included helper functions:

+- `withThrowableError`: Wraps your component with boundary
+- `withNetworkCall`: Wraps your component with boundary and suspense

 ```typescript jsx
 import {withNetworkCall} from "./RSErrorBoundary";